Sports in Georgia (U.S. state): Soccer

 The Atlanta Silverbacks were a North American Soccer League team founded in 1999.
 The Silverbacks played at the Atlanta Silverbacks Park.
 The also had a women's team called Atlanta Silverbacks Women that played in the W-League.
 Both teams ceased operations after the 2015 season, the men's team due to a lack of ownership and the women's team due to the W-League ceasing operations.

 Augusta FireBall United, also known as Augusta FireBall, was an American soccer team that was founded in 2005.
 The team was a member of the Premier Development League (PDL), the fourth tier of the American Soccer Pyramid, until 2006, when the team left the league and the franchise was terminated.
 They played their home games at Patriots Park in Augusta, Georgia.

 The Atlanta Beat was an American professional soccer club based in Atlanta, Georgia.
 The team joined Women's Professional Soccer (WPS) as an expansion team in 2010, and played its home games at Kennesaw State University Soccer Stadium (now Fifth Third Bank Stadium), the result of a public-private partnership between the team and Kennesaw State University.
 The club succeeded the former Atlanta Beat of the defunct Women's United Soccer Association.
 The Beat folded along with WPS after the 2012 season, and the Atlanta area does not have a team in WPS' effective successor, the current National Women's Soccer League.

 Atlanta was awarded a Major League Soccer expansion team in April 2014.
 Atlanta United FC began play in the league in 2017.
 Atlanta United won the MLS Cup on December 8, 2018.

 South Georgia Tormenta FC is based out of Statesboro, Georgia, and began play in 2016 in the amateur Premier Development League.
 The team moved up to the professional ranks as the first team to join the third tier USL League One, which began play in 2019.
-The team currently plays at Eagle Field on the Georgia Southern University campus but is constructing a soccer-specific stadium set to open in 2021.
+The team currently plays at Tormenta FC Stadium and has finished the first phase of soccer-specific stadium, which opened in 2022, the same year Tormenta wins the USL League One Final.

+Atlanta will receive a NWSL team in 2028.